Learn about colors and textures ~ Spring Activities for Preschoolers

 - Assorted items all the colors of the rainbow.
-We used Perler Beads, small pieces of yarn, squares of foam and paper.
+We used Perler Beads, small pieces of yarn, squares of Craft Foam and paper.
 You could also use button, feathers, pompoms, tissue paper, confetti, stickers…and anything else that is tiny and fits on your rainbow.

 Lay the paper rainbow outline on the table and set the contact paper on top with sticky side facing up.
 Tape the contact paper to the table.